California’s GOP Senate leader was under quarantine. She spoke with no mask at a huge prayer event anyway.

 Sean Feucht, a musician and recent Congressional candidate with ties to a controversial California megachurch, has organized a number of “Let Us Worship” events meant to criticize pandemic measures restricting indoor church services.

-On Monday, city officials in Seattle shut down a park where he’d planned his next gathering, citing fears that large crowds in the park could impact public health.
+On Monday, city officials in Seattle shut down a park where he’d planned his next gathering, citing fears that large crowds could impact public health.
 But Feucht still staged a concert in the street for hundreds — most of whom were mask-free, the Seattle Times reported.

 “Fox & Friends,” the Fox News morning show, then invited Feucht on the show to blast city officials.